zbunde/tutorials.gschool.it/source/staticSiteDeploy.liquid.md

 [2013-12-19 10:17:24] INFO  WEBrick::HTTPServer#start: pid=14012 port=9292
 {% endterminal %}

 You will notice that the command window that the server is running in no longer has a prompt and a cursor.
-This means that the web server is running as a foreground process on your computer and is now occupying that terminal window until you stop it with Control-C.
+This means that the web server is running as a foreground process on your computer and is now occupying that terminal window until you stop it with `control-c` (holding down control key and then pressing the c key).
+You can open up multiple terminal tabs using `command-t` and then navigate to your local working directory if you need it.

-When you navigate your web browser to http://localhost:9292, you should see "Hello world!" displayed very plainly in your browser.
+When you navigate Chrome to [http://localhost:9292](http://localhost:9292){:target="_blank"}, you should see "Hello world!" displayed very plainly in your browser.

 ![Browsing the local development environment](/images/staticSiteDeploy/runningLocally.png)

-Story 3 - Deploy template to Heroku:
+## <a name="deploy"></a>Deploy template to Heroku
-You will now deploy the plain site from your local development environment to Heroku, a cloud based hosting platform for web applications.
+You will now deploy the plain site from your local development environment to Heroku.
 First you will need to create an application within Heroku using the Heroku [command line interface](http://en.wikipedia.org/wiki/Command-line_interface) installed with the Heroku toolbelt.
-Then you will push the code from your machine up to Heroku using Git and make sure it runs in a web browser.

 {% terminal %}
 $heroku login